P. T. Mohana Krishnan

 Parakulangara Thazathel Mohanakrishnan (Malayalam: പി.ടി.മോഹന കൃഷ്ണൻ; 27 March 1934 – 10 January 2020) was a distinguished Indian politician and social worker.
 Throughout his extensive career, PT made significant contributions to Kerala's political landscape, particularly through his association with Indian National Congress.
 He was the youngest member to join the All India Congress Committee (AICC) at the time.
 P T Mohanakrishnan has served as a MLA representing Ponnani constituency during 1987 - 1991.

 Political career

-His political journey began during his school years, and he achieved the remarkable feat of becoming an elected AICC member at the tender age of 24.
+His political journey began during his school years, and he achieved the remarkable feat of becoming an elected AICC member at the age of 24.
 Guided by his political mentor Panampilly Govinda Menon and serving as a close confidant of K Karunakaran, he emerged as the first politically appointed Chairman of the Guruvayur Devaswom Board, receiving the blessings of the Samoothiri Raja's family, who had previously held sway over the Temple Administration.
 His dedicated service continued as the Member of the Legislature from Ponnani constituency, Kerala, during the term 1987-91 by defeating prominent Communist leader Embichi Bava.
 Despite his affluent upbringing, he devoted most of his personal wealth to party development and aiding anyone who sought his assistance.
 Renowned as an unswerving party loyalist, his unyielding commitment to constitutional values endeared him to individuals across generations, party lines, and diverse backgrounds.